ngesa254/Peripheral-IO-Interfacing-Rainbow-Hat-LEDs-and-Zx-Gesture-Sensor-using-UART/README.md

 Support by clicking the ⭐️ button on the upper right of this page. ✌️

-# Contact - Let's become friend
+# Get in touch - Let's become friend
+I’m up for talking, exchange ideas, collaborations or consults.
+You can connect with me through any of the avenues listed below:
 - [Twitter](https://twitter.com/Ngesa254)
 - [Github](https://github.com/ngesa254)
 - [Medium](https://medium.com/@ngesa254)